 A newer version of your browser is available.
 Older versions may limit your ability to access some of this site's functionality.
 Citizens Bank recommends upgrading your browser.

 Everyone has different needs, wants, and goals for retirement, so there isn't a one-size-fits-all plan that will work in any scenario.
 Thankfully, financial professionals have created a few rules of thumb over the years that have varying pros and cons, but give more insight than "save as much as you can."
+These can help you answer how much do i need to retire?

 Following any of these rules of thumb can help you plan for the future, but they also oversimplify the calculation because there are so many factors — such as your unique retirement vision — which can affect your own estimation.